marksherriff/cs3240-s24-website/project.md

 __Sprint Duration:__  {{site.data.semesterinfo.sprint_1.duration}}
 __Sprint Due:__ {{site.data.semesterinfo.sprint_1.sprint_check}}

 __Goal:__ Have your initial meeting as a team and determine who will be doing what on the team.
 This meeting can be any time between when your team is formed and your sprint check meeting with your TA on the first Sunday or Monday of the sprint.
 The Scrum Master of each team MUST complete this form with the team as a part of the Sprint: [Team Declaration Form]({{ site.data.externallinks.team_declaration_form }}).
 Also, Scrum Masters should initialize the team GitHub repo through [GitHub Classroom]({{ site.data.externallinks.github_classroom_project }}).
-Please use your assigned team number for the identifier when prompted (e.g. A-03).
+Please use your assigned team number for the identifier when prompted (e.g., A-03).
 Other team members can then go to that link and accept the assignment, selecting the proper team.

 __Requirements:__  Complete the Team Declaration form above ASAP.
 Initialize your GitHub repo and have all team members join.